CloudFerro/cf-mkcli/README.md

 * `--min-nodes INTEGER`: Minimum number of nodes in the pool  [default: 1]
 * `--max-nodes INTEGER`: Maximum number of nodes in the pool  [default: 10]
 * `--autoscale / --no-autoscale`: Enable autoscaling for the node pool  [default: no-autoscale]
-* `--flavor-id TEXT`: Machine flavor ID for the node pool, if None, use default flavor  [default: b003e1cf-fd40-4ad1-827c-cc20c2ddd519]
+* `--flavor TEXT`: Machine flavor for the node pool, if None, use the default flavor  [default: hmad.medium]
+* `--dry-run / --no-dry-run`: If True, do not perform any actions, just print the payload  [default: no-dry-run]
 * `--help`: Show this message and exit.

 ### `node-pool list`